-Essay 1.
 Give a candid description of yourself (who are you as a person), stressing the personal characteristics you feel to be your strengths and weaknesses and the main factors which have influenced your personal development, giving examples when necessary.
-(600 words max)
+(Approximately 500 words)

 (NOTE: There is potential for some overlap in this essay with Essay 2, so look at both questions together and organize content before writing them.)

-Essay 2.
 Describe the achievement of which you are most proud and explain why.
 In addition, describe a situation where you failed.
 How did these experiences impact your relationships with others?
 Comment on what you learned.
-(400 words max)
+(Approximately 400 words)

-Essay 4.
-Describe all types of extra-professional activities in which you have been or are still involved for a significant amount of time (clubs, sports, music, arts, politics, etc).
+Describe all types of extra-professional activities in which you have been or are still involved for a significant amount of time (clubs, sports, music, arts, politics, etc.).
 How are you enriched by these activities?
-(300 words max)
+(Approximately 300 words)

 Simply discuss the range of activities you participate (or have participated) in – those that are major passions, and those that are “just fun” – clarifying their relative role and importance in your life.
-Be straightforward in how they enriched you – no need to strive for something “different” that no one has ever felt or experienced before….
-Imagine you are meeting with clients or superiors – between the business dealings (and perhaps over a drink); you and they might chat about non-work interests – approach this essay like such a conversation.
+Be straightforward in how they enriched you – insight is what’s important, not something seemingly “different” that no one has ever felt or experienced before….
+Imagine you are meeting with clients or superiors – between the business dealings (and perhaps over a drink), you and they chat about non-work interests – approach this essay like such a conversation.
 Not quite as casual as with a peer, but still conversational, straightforward, and intended to connect on a person-to-person level.

 Is there anything else that was not covered in your application that you would like to share with the admissions committee?
-(300 words max)
+(Approximately 300 words)